Fenix0817/rover/WRITEUP.md

 ## World Map Creation

-- Algorithmically, to do this I did the following steps for world map creation:
+- Algorithmically, I did the following steps for world map creation:
 - Initally: I started a a map which is a blank image.
 - Repeatedly: Each time there is an incoming image:
 - - 1.
 Use the color thresholding function `filter_hls()` to identify the `rock`, `ground`, and `blocked` pixels